 Integration with Call Handling Rules

-Because you’re able to set up features like Do Not Disturb and our other call handling rules in your online account, you can specify different actions for the Do Not Disturb feature.
-If you have other call handling rules already set up, you can opt to skip the voicemail and simply let the next rule take over.
-This can be especially useful if you’ve set up a rule that will direct the call to someone else that can handle it for you.
+If you have other call handling rules already set up, you could opt to skip the voicemail and simply let the rule take over.
+This can be useful if you have set up a rule that will direct the call to someone else that can handle it for you.

 Call Center Efficiency

+Phone.com offers fully configurable “Do Not Disturb” and other 50+ features.
+You can easily access your account settings from your computer, smartphone, or any other device to instantly activate “Do Not Disturb” and all other business communications add-ons that you can use regularly.
 You can also set, remove or edit any call handling rules with ease and make other changes to your phone function without having to contact anyone or wait for changes to take effect.
-It really is that easy.
+Get a plan now.